Dési Bouterse: Moiwana massacre

 Moiwana is a Maroon village in the Marowijne District in the east of Suriname.

 The Suriname Guerrilla War (1986–1990), also known as a civil war, was between the Surinamese military regime, headed by Dési Bouterse, and the Surinamese Liberation Army, a guerrilla Maroon group better known as the Jungle Commando, led by Bouterse's former bodyguard Ronnie Brunswijk.
 On 29 November 1986, members of the national military massacred at least 39 villagers of Moiwana, Brunswijk's home village, killing mostly women and children.
 The soldiers also burned down the village dwellings, including Brunswijk's house.
 The survivors fled as refugees with hundreds of other inland inhabitants across the Marowijne River to neighbouring French Guiana.

 The human rights organisation 'Moiwana '86' has committed itself to achieving justice with regard to this event.
 It is seeking to hold military officers and the government as responsible for the massacre.

 Herman Gooding, a chief inspector of the police, was assassinated in August 1990 during his investigation of the massacre.
 Reportedly he was forced out of his car near Fort Zeelandia and shot in the head.
-His body was left outside the office of Desi Bouterse.
+His body was left outside the office of Dési Bouterse.
 Other police investigators fled the country for safety, stalling the progress of the investigation.

 The government has stated that it is still continuing its investigation of the massacre.
 It claimed that prospective witnesses had either moved, died, or were uncooperative.
 It has also said that an investigation of the murder of Herman Gooding was continuing.

 In August 2005, the Inter-American Court of Human Rights ordered Suriname to pay US$3 million in compensation to 130 survivors of the massacre, and to establish a US$1.2 million fund for the development of Moiwana.
 The Inter-American Court of Human rights has judged that the responsible persons have to be prosecuted and punished; however, previous governments, including Bouterse's government, have failed to do so.